A Structural Infrastructure Model for Atmospheric Accountability in the Built Environment

-Environmental Integrity Governance is a structural framework that preserves the continuous environmental history of a building as independent, append-only institutional record.
+Environmental Integrity Governance is a structural framework that preserves the continuous environmental history of a building as an independent, append-only institutional record.

-In increasingly automated buildings, environmental data is abundant.
+In modern buildings, environmental data is abundant.

-What is often missing is structural continuity.
+What is often missing is a preserved baseline and continuous, time-sequenced record.

 Environmental Integrity Governance establishes atmospheric memory as infrastructure — ensuring that environmental behavior remains preserved, reviewable, and structurally independent from operational influence.